diecknet/diecknet-blog/content/en/posts/2021/2021-11-04-Exchange-Online-Auto-Expanding-Archives.md

 When the main Archive of the Mailbox reaches it's limit of 100 GB, another storage gets added.
 The additional storage is called "Auxilary Archive" or short "AuxArchive".

 I wrote a PowerShell function to list all the Mailbox locations of a user.
+It also lists some storage consumption information.

 ```powershell
 # prerequisite: Exchange Online PowerShell module, must be connected to the service